How to Shrink Volume in Windows 7?

 Step 2.
 In the pop-up window, you could shrink the size within the available shrinking space, then click the "shrink".

-With the unallocated space, you can easily create a new partition.
-But it can be used to extend the partition that is adjacent to it on the left side, namely, the partition you just shrunk.
-For example, if you shrink the D drive, the unallocated space will generate on its right side, and you can only add it back into the D partition, but cannot use it to extend the C drive, or other volumes.
-That's why many users find the "Extend Volume" greyed out when trying to extend a volume with unallocated space.
+With the unallocated space, you can easily create a new partition, but it can only be used to extend the partition on its left side, such as adding it back into the D partition if you shrunk the D drive, making the "Extend Volume" option greyed out when trying to extend a volume with unallocated space.

 Notice:

-▸You could only shrink the partition with RAW or NTFS file system.
-The FAT or FAT 32 partition is not supported.
+▸You can only shrink a partition with a RAW or NTFS file system, but not one with a FAT or FAT 32 file system.

-▸In Disk Management, the biggest available size to shrink is the half of total size of the partition.
+▸In the Disk Management console, the largest available size to shrink a partition is half of the total size of the partition. (e.

 ▸There are chances that you encounter issues like "there is not enough space available on the disk(s) to complete this operation" while shrinking Windows 7 volume.